vmware-tanzu/tanzu-cli/README.md

 tests for the functionality of their plugins under a Tanzu CLI installation.
 More details found in the
 [End-to-End framework and test case implementation](test/e2e/README.md).
+Currently, CLI E2E framework does not support backward compatibility.

 ## Contributing